Learn more about LEPs

 Sometimes the development standards in a SEPP will override or simply compliment the development standards in a LEP.
 The relationship between a SEPP and LEP can be a complex one.
 We encourage you to obtain professional advice from a suitably qualified town planner who can accurately identify which specific development standards will apply to your development proposal.

 View a list of development applications (DA) where a variation to a development standard has been determined under:

-Register of variations to development standards - Historical (pdf.
-255KB)
+Register of variations to development standards to April 2019 (pdf.
+478KB)